Complex PTSD Symptoms And Treatment

 Medically Reviewed By: Melinda Santa

 Post-traumatic stress disorder (PTSD) is a trauma-based mental illness.
-It causes severe anxiety, fear, nightmares, and other symptoms of distress.
-Anyone who has experienced a traumatic event may develop PTSD.
-In particular, individuals who have experienced repeated or ongoing trauma may be at risk for developing something called Complex Post-Traumatic Stress Disorder (C-PTSD).
+It manifests in many ways and can look very different.
+Often it causes severe anxiety around certain triggers, a sense of jumpiness, distressing nightmares, and persistent feelings and symptoms of distress.
+Anyone who has experienced, witnessed or repeatedly been exposed to details of atraumatic event may develop PTSD in response.
+In particular, individuals who have experienced repeated or ongoing trauma may be at risk for developing Complex Post-Traumatic Stress Disorder (C-PTSD).

-In this article, we'll look at symptoms and treatment for Complex PTSD.
+In this article, we'll look closer at the symptoms, which bear similarity to the symptoms of PTSD, and treatment for Complex PTSD.

 Symptoms of C-PTSD